Skip to content

 2. Initialize with dbuild

-This creates a starter Containerfile, .daemonless/config.yaml, and .woodpecker.yaml.
+This creates a starter compose.yaml, Containerfile, .daemonless/config.yaml, and .github/workflows/build.yaml (use --woodpecker instead if you need to scaffold the fallback pipeline).

 4. Create Service Files